Vibe Coding My Mom’s 4-Year Medical Mystery

 Some would shrug and shuffle her along to the next specialist.
 Others would allude to scary possibilities and still shuffle her along to yet another appointment a few weeks or months down the road.

 At first, we had remarkably little diagnostic clarity to show for all these consultations.
-Later on, as it turned out, the clarity we did get was wrong.
+Later on, as it turned out, even when we thought we had clarity, we were wrong.

 Timeline #